sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Event consumer class in eventd container receives and processess the event whenever a new one is produced.
 Event consumer manages received events, updates event history table and current alarm table and invokes logging API, which constructs message and sends it over to syslog.

-Operator can chose to change properties of events with the help of event severity profile.
-Default event profile is stored at /etc/sonic/severityprofile/default.json.
-User can download the default severity profile, modify and upload it back to the switch to apply it.
+Operator can chose to change properties of events with the help of event profile.
+Default event profile is stored at /etc/sonic/evprofile/default.json.
+User can download the default event profile, modify and upload it back to the switch to apply it.

-Through severity profile, user can change severity of any event and also can enable/disable a event.
+Through event profile, user can change severity of any event and also can enable/disable a event.

 Through CLI, REST or gNMI, event history table and current alarm table can be retrieved using various filters.

 ### 3.1.1 Event Producers
-Application that need to raise an event, need to use event notifiy API ( LOG_EVENT / LOG_ALARM ).
+Application that need to raise an event, need to use event notifiy API ( LOG_EVENT ).
 This API is part of libeventnotify library that applications need to link.

-For events, applications need to provide dynamic message and source along with event-id ( name of the event ).
+For events, applications need to provide event-id (name of the event), source, dynamic message, and event state set to NOTIFY.
-For alarms, applications need to provide event state ( raise/clear ) and source along with dynamic message and event-id.
+For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event state (RAISE_ALARM / CLEAR_ALARM).

 The eventd maintains a static map of event-ids.
 Developers of events need to declare event-id of new events and other characteristics - severity and static message - that gets appended with dynamic message.